Skip to Content

 Effect on Child Custody Issue

 A domestic violence restraining order can significantly affect child custody and visitation arrangements, potentially leading to restrictions on your contact with your children.
-Sometimes, the other spouse will a Domestic Violence Restraining Order in order to gain a strategic or tactical advantage against the other spouse on the issue of custody.
+Sometimes, the other spouse will file a Domestic Violence Restraining Order to gain a strategic or tactical advantage against the other spouse on the issue of custody.

 California Family Code section 3044 establishes a critical presumption in child custody cases where domestic violence is an issue.
 If a court finds that a parent has perpetrated domestic violence against the other parent or the child within the past five years, there is a legal presumption that awarding custody (either sole or joint, legal or physical) to that parent is detrimental to the child's best interests.
 This presumption is a starting point for the judge in making custody decisions.
 It means the judge must begin with the assumption that the abusive parent should not have custody.
 However, this presumption is rebuttable.

-Effect on Spousal Support/ Alimony
+Effect on Spousal Support/Alimony

 Criminal Charges for Violation of the Domestic Violence Restraining Order

-The most immediate consequence is that any violation of the restraining order is a criminal offense under California Penal Code 273.6 PC.
-This means even indirect contact, such as having a third party contact with the protected person on your behalf, can lead to misdemeanor charges.
+The most immediate consequence is that any violation of the restraining order is a criminal offense under California Penal Code section 273.6.
+This means even indirect contact, such as having a third party contact the protected person on your behalf, can lead to misdemeanor charges.
 Typically, a first-time violation is charged as a misdemeanor, punishable by up to one year in county jail, fines of up to $1,000, or both.
-It can also lead to felony Charges.
+It can also lead to felony charges.
 Subsequent violations or violations involving violence can be charged as felonies, leading to more severe penalties, including state prison time.
 If you are an immigrant or a green card holder, it may have immigration consequences as well that could lead to deportation or removal.

 Firearm Restrictions

 If the restraining order was issued due to domestic violence, you will be prohibited from owning or possessing firearms.
 This is a federal law and applies even if the restraining order is a civil one.
-This scenario become challenging if you work in law enforcement.
+This scenario becomes challenging if you work in law enforcement.

 Personal Consequences